geomm/vite-vue3-pinia-typescript/README.md

 ## Future improvements:

 - Enrich input controls (e.g. add drop down select)
-- Keep Listing Paging - navigating though Details should be aware the current Listing Paging in order to go to that listing (redirecting away from Details)
+- Keep Listing Paging - navigating though Details while changing Listing Paging, state should be aware of the new Listing Paging in order to go back to that listing (redirecting away from Details)
 - While in Details Edit mode a guard should cancel browser back and refresh
 - Break down components even more